OpenAT/odoo_v8.0/README.md

 # 5.)
 Setup a new customer Addons repo in github:
 # USAGE: Manual goto github and create a new repo if not exists already for this customer even we do not use a specific addon
-Goto Gibhub  https://github.com/OpenAT/ click + New Repository give it a name like "cu_herz" Than goto the settings of this new repo and create a webhock or click here https://github.com/OpenAT/cu_dev02/settings/hooks use payload Url like: http://herzbewegt.demo.datadialog.net/cu_herz --> production would be the customers domain content Type: application/x-www-from-urlencoded and safe the hoock, move on with newdb intallation now
+Goto Gibhub  https://github.com/OpenAT/ click + New Repository give it a name like "cu_dev01" "cu_herz" Than goto the settings of this new repo and create a webhook or click here https://github.com/OpenAT/cu_dev01/settings/hooks use payload Url like: http://subdomain.domainname.net/cu_dev01 --> production would be the customers domain content Type: application/x-www-from-urlencoded and safe the hoock, move on with newdb intallation now